-Yi Feng is the Luther Lee Jr. Memorial Chair in Government at Claremont Graduate University.
-At CGU he has also served as provost and vice president for academic affairs (2006–2011) and as dean of the Division of Politics & Economics (2003–2006).
+Yi Feng is the Luther Lee Jr. Memorial Chair Professor at Claremont Graduate University.
+He has additionally served as provost and vice president for academic affairs (2006-2011), as dean of the Division of Politics & Economics (2003-2006), and was the founding chair of the Department of International Studies (2016-2020).
 His areas of concentration are international political economy, public policy analysis, and quantitative methodology.
 He has taught a wide variety of courses, including International Political Economy, International Relations, Political Economy of Regional Integration and Globalization, Public Policy Research, Political Economy of Pacific Asia, Quantitative Research Methods, and Computer Applications for Data Analysis.

 Feng has published extensively on such topics as economic growth, investment, human capital, international trade, demographic transition, and political regime transitions in various economics and political science peer-reviewed journals.
 His works on regional development deal with political and economic issues in Latin America, Pacific Asia, and Sub-Saharan Africa.
 He has also published on China’s financial markets, labor and human capital, economic growth, state enterprises, foreign direct investment, and trade policy.
 His book Democracy, Governance and Economic Performance: Theory and Evidence (MIT, 2003, 2005) earned the following review from Eirik G. Furubotn: “notable for its broad scope, its thorough grounding in empirical evidence and for the insights it offers into complex social processes.
 This is interdisciplinary research at its best.”

 His current research interests include global power shifts, globalization, and regional political, economic, and business development.
 He has also been continuing his research on China and other major emerging powers.